globelabs/gl-docs/README.md

 __Note__: All API calls must include the access_token as one of the Universal Resource Identifier (URI) parameters.
 This can be requested beforehand via the Subscriber Consent Workflow.

-Read more about the Subscriber Consent Workflow (http://goo.gl/EEEBO8) .
+Read more about the Subscriber Consent Workflow (http://goo.gl/EEEBO8)

-###Resources and URIs

-A RESTful API utilises HTTP commands GET in order to perform an operation on a resource at the server.
-This resource is addressed by a URI; and what is returned by the server is a representation of that resource depending on its current state.

-HTTP GET commnand is used in these resources below:

 ### LBS Query